qianglise/pykurs/content/dask.rst

     ones = da.ones(shape, chunks=chunk_shape)
     ones

+.. note::Other ways to specify ``chunks`` size can be found here https://docs.dask.org/en/stable/array-chunks.html#specifying-chunk-shapes

 So far, it is only a symbolic representation of the array.
 One way to trigger the computation is to call :meth:`compute`: